ADT Security System Review

 Is ADT Monitoring Worth It?

-Second, ADT has nine fully-redundant monitoring centers.
+Second, ADT has 12 fully-redundant monitoring centers.
 The significance of that is even if one facility fails to operate – for example, if there’s a natural calamity in its area – ADT’s monitoring will continue.
-These nine facilities are spread out throughout the country, and they are all linked together.
+These 12 facilities are spread out throughout the U.S. and Canada, and they are all linked together.

 Our Installation Process with ADT

-On the bright side, the ADT technician showed up on time, was professional, and was able to finish installation in more or less an hour.
+We can’t fault ADT’s professional installation service.
+The technician arrived on time, acted professionally, and completed the installation in about an hour.
 ADT told us in advance to set aside at least a two-hour window in case the technician runs late or the installation takes longer, but we didn’t expect the installation process to be that fast and efficient.

 ADT’s Customer Support